victoria-riley-barnett/autoChildEducation/README.md

 Cabinet value comes from **specialists** (98/82/10) not generalists (80/70/70).
 Education gives +0.75 to one stat, so matching it to natural trait bonuses (+0.5) creates better cabinet members.

-The 3-month recheck catches trait changes (children get traits early in life) while avoiding excessive reassignment thrashing.
+The 3-month recheck catches trait changes (children get traits early in life) while avoiding excessive reassignment.